So Many Barcodes, So Little Time

 Code to the Rescue

-Code makes sure to provide the most simple and reliable blood and saline bag scanning experience possible.
+Code ensures the most simple and reliable blood and saline bag scanning experience possible.